-Accommodation in Derby - Hotels in Derby
+Places to stay - Accommodation in Derby - Hotels in Derby

 If you are looking for a cultural getaway, romantic short break, relaxing UK holiday or family day out then visit Derby and be inspired.
-Book a hotel in Derby and delve into the city's vibrant caf? culture, enjoy great galleries and museums, great theatres and great shopping making this destination lively and modern.Travel accessibility is easy with excellent road and rail networks , the railway station only a short from the City Centre and East Midlands Airport only 8 miles away.
+Book a hotel in Derby and delve into the city's vibrant cafe culture, enjoy great galleries and museums, great theatres and great shopping making this destination lively and modern.Travel accessibility is easy with excellent road and rail networks , the railway station only a short from the City Centre and East Midlands Airport only 8 miles away.

 So why not book yourself a short holiday, escape the pressures of everyday life and spend some time recharging your batteries in Derby.
 For the visitor, a wide range of accommodation is available in Derby, from 5 star hotels to excellent and friendly Guest Houses.

-Attractions in Derby
+Things to do - Attractions in Derby

 12 screens, providing 2,600 seats.